jprivillaso/vue-mini-state/README.md

 ## Motivation

-Two of the hardest things to achieve in a frontend project are:

-- State Management
-- Form Validation
+State Management is something that always lead you to use a complex third-party library or is either something complex to build from scratch. vue-mini-state is intended to be used still as a third party library but it is extremely small and it uses Vue js native Observable, which in my opinion is very good and should be used more broadly.

-I needed to find a way to create an easy validation mechanism that could be integrated with a state management.
-It was a requirement that I needed to implement from scratch for my company.
-Thus, I ended up creating this state management lib, that can also be integrated with a validation mechanism.
+I needed to find a way to create a state management that could be used easily inside the directive `v-for` and inside the HTML templates.
+As a result, I created this lightweight lib that might be useful for you as it's being useful for me in my Vue projects.

 ## API